anzepirnat/PirnatEco/README.md

 Sensorlab, Jozef Stefan Institute

 ## Google Colab
-If you want to try out the code or experiment with the model, we have written a [Colab](https://colab.research.google.com/github/anzepirnat/PirnatEco/blob/main/WholeCode.ipynb).
+If you wish to experiment with the model or try out the code, we have written a code in [Colab](https://colab.research.google.com/github/anzepirnat/PirnatEco/blob/main/WholeCode.ipynb).

-Model PirnatEco can be found in PirnatEco.ipynb.
-The whole code needed to run the model, link to the dataset CTW2019 and the model is in the WholeCode.ipynb and is deployable through the colab link above the text.
+You can find the PirnatEco model in PirnatEco.ipynb.
+To access the complete code required to run the model, along with the CTW2019 dataset and the model itself, refer to WholeCode.ipynb.
+You can deploy the whole code using the Colab link located above the text.

-There is also a code for a webapp that calculates complexity of the DL model with equations used and presented in the paper.
+Additionally, we have developed a web application that calculates the complexity of the DL model using the equations presented in the paper.

 ## Getting started
-If you wanna recreate the experiment the first step is to download data from the [original source](https://data.ieeemlc.org/Ds1Detail) in the format .hdf5.
-After that save it to google drive with path MyDrive/CTW2019_h5/ .
-Then click on the 'open in colab' button and run the code as you please.
-If you have any question we are happy to answer them.
+To replicate the experiment, start by downloading the data from the [original source](https://data.ieeemlc.org/Ds1Detail) in the .hdf5 format.
+After that, save the downloaded data to your Google Drive with the following path: MyDrive/CTW2019_h5/.
+Once saved, click on the "Open in Colab" button and run the code as desired.
+If you have any questions, we are happy to provide answers.

 ### Requirements
 The last cell of WholeCode.ipynb displays the requirements needed for running the code.
 Additionally, a requirements.txt file is also provided which includes all the dependencies installed by Colab, including those not used in the code.